Officers and Executive Committee

 Attorney with Jordan Ramis PC

-Jeff Borlaug, Executive Committee Director
+Jeff Borlaug, Executive Committee Member At-Large

-Managing Director of Felton Properties
+Managing Director, Felton Properties

 Jeff Borlaug is responsible for all aspects of the operation and growth of the Felton Properties.
 Prior to joining Felton Properties, Jeff spent over 12 years as a principal at NAI Norris, Beggs & Simpson, where he specialized in the sale and leasing of office and flex properties.
 Acknowledgements include the Commercial Association of Brokers "Humanitarian of the Year," First Runner-Up for "Office Broker of the Year," and the Oregon Association of Realtors 2010 and 2011 "Commerical Realtor of the Year."
 Additionally, Jeff is the Co-Founder & President of the Brody Borlaug Foundation and a Board Member of Doernbecher Children's Hospital as well as the Westside Economic Alliance.
 He earned his B.S. in Business Administration with an emphasis in both Finance and Entrepreneurship from the University of Oregon.